 God has promised that His grace is sufficient for any persecution or problem we may have to face, and nothing can happen to us that is outside of His control and permissive will.
 No wonder Paul added at the end of this verse His oft repeated blessing: "Grace to you and peace."

 The grace of God has been extended to everyone in that Christ became the sin-sacrifice for the whole world, and the grace of God becomes our permanent possession the moment we trust in Christ for our salvation.

 When we are recipients of God's grace, by faith, we have access to God's peace: Peace WITH God because our sins are forgiven, and the peace OF God which guards our hearts, as we rest and remain "in God the Father and the Lord Jesus Christ."

 His grace is ours by believing what He DID on the CROSS, and His peace is ours when we believe what He SAYS in His WORD.
 May we abide in God the Father and the Lord Jesus Christ so we may enjoy ongoing fellowship with Him through prayer and praise.

-Heavenly Father, thanks You for the amazing truth in this little verse of Scripture that by grace through faith we are positioned in God the Father and also in our Lord Jesus Christ.
+Heavenly Father, thank You for the amazing truth in this little verse of Scripture that by grace through faith we are positioned in God the Father and also in our Lord Jesus Christ.
 Thank You that we are safe in Your hand and that nothing in heaven above or the earth beneath can separate us from the love of God which is ours by faith in Christ Jesus our Lord.
 Thank You that I have peace with God through faith in Christ and access to the peace of God in my heart.
-Thank You for the lives and faithful witness of Paul, Silas and Timothy and I pray that I would fulfil Your will for my life in Jesus' name I pray, AMEN.
+Thank You for the lives and faithful witness of Paul, Silas, and Timothy, and I pray that I would fulfil Your will for my life.
+In Jesus' name I pray, AMEN.